 Let’s say you decide to save on your website design by making like the big companies and reaching out to an Indian company based overseas.
-The conversation you have goes reasonably well, but when you get your website copy, it comes back a little strange.
+The initial conversation you have goes reasonably well, but when you get your website copy, it comes back a little strange.
 Analyzing it more closely, you notice it looks an awful lot like British English.

 That’s probably because it is.

 This is a favored dialect in India and reads nothing like American English, which is going to confuse customers (and Google) when they come to read your content.
 Most Americans can distinguish between the two, and that’s going to create a lot of questions that aren’t focused on your business.